 It shouldn't take too rich of an imagination to imagine circumstances where you'd want Messages to save you from yourself.
 Imagine a text message you've sent to colleagues where you talk about an attitude shift — only in your haste to send the text, you left out the "f" in "shift."
 Or when you decide to send your spouse a romantic text during the day, only to find you've tapped on the wrong string of texts and messaged one of your co-workers instead.
 Edit and Undo can be a lifesaver in these and many other situations.

 Of course, neither feature will make you bulletproof, as there are limits to both editing and unsending things in Messages.
-Here's a closer look at those top iOS 16 features — as well as a couple other changes to iOS 16 Messages — based on Apple's preview at WWDC and what we've heard so far from other sources.
+Here's a closer look at those top iOS 16 features — as well as a couple other changes to iOS 16 Messages — based on Apple's preview at WWDC as well as our iOS 16 public beta hands-on preview.

-Keep in mind that iOS 16 is still in beta form — developers have the beta now, and a public version of the iOS 16 beta arrives in July.
+On that note, iOS 16 remains very much a beta — developers are up to beta 4 at this point, and more public beta updates should roll out between now and the fall.
 Features could change between now and the full release in the fall, but we're pretty confident that what we've seen in previews so far will be pretty close to the final iteration of iOS 16 Messages.

 Editing and Unsending iMessages in iOS 16